Phase-out of incandescent light bulbs: Australia

 In February 2007, Australia enacted a law that, in effect, by legislating efficiency standards, disallow most sales of incandescent light bulbs by 2010.
 The Australian Federal Government announced minimum energy performance standards (MEPS) for lighting products.
 The new minimum standard efficiency level is 15 lumens per watt (lm/W).
 From November 2008, no non-compliant lighting (including some incandescent globes) were imported into Australia, and from November 2009, the retail sale of non-compliant lighting was banned.
 It was proposed that all regular light bulbs and some other kinds of light bulbs sold from October 2009 would have to meet the new minimum energy performance standards.
 Incandescent light bulbs that meet the new standards, for example high-efficiency halogen bulbs, would continue to be available.

 It is estimated that greenhouse gas emissions will be cut by 800,000 tonnes (Australia's current emission total is 564.7 million tonnes), a saving of approximately 0.14%.

 There were some initiatives to encourage people to switch to compact fluorescent lamps ahead of the phase out.

-Australia will ban halogen light bulbs from September 2020.
+Australia initially planned to ban the sale of halogen light bulbs from September 2020, then delayed the ban to late 2021.
+Halogen light bulbs that were approved by the federal government's energy regulator before September 2021 can continue to be sold until their regulatory approval expires.

 New Zealand

-In February 2007, then Climate Change Minister David Parker, Labour party, announced a similar proposal to the one in Australia, except that importation for personal use would have been allowed.
+In February 2007, then Climate Change Minister David Parker, Labour Party, announced a similar proposal to the one in Australia, except that importation for personal use would have been allowed.
 However, this proposal was scrapped in December 2008, after a change of government, and incandescent bulbs continue to be available as of 2023.